-Our lead product candidate NC318 is a first-in-class immunomedicine against a novel immunomodulatory receptor called Siglec-15, or S15.
+Our lead product candidate NC318 is a first-in-class immunomedicine against a novel immunomodulatory receptor called Siglec-15, or "S15".
 In October 2018, we initiated a Phase 1/2 clinical trial of NC318 in patients with advanced or metastatic solid tumors.
-We completed enrollment of the Phase 1 portion of this trial in August 2019 and preliminary data from the Phase 1 portion was presented at the Society for Immunotherapy of Cancer annual meeting in November 2019.
-We expect to report initial biomarker data from the Phase 1 portion of this trial midyear 2020.
-We began enrolling patients in the Phase 2 portion of the trial in October 2019.
-In April 2020, we announced that given enrollment slowdown due to the COVID-19 pandemic, we expect initial data from the Phase 2 portion of the Phase 1/2 monotherapy trial to be temporarily delayed.
-However, we will continue to support ongoing activities for patients enrolled in the trial and will work with our clinical sites to enroll new patients as appropriate.
-We intend to initiate an additional Phase 2 clinical trial to evaluate NC318 in combination with standard of care chemotherapies in patients with advanced or metastatic solid tumors.
-Due to the COVID-19 pandemic, we have temporarily delayed initiating this combination trial.
+We completed enrollment of the Phase 1 portion of this trial in August 2019, and preliminary data from the Phase 1 portion were presented at the Society for Immunotherapy of Cancer annual meeting in November 2019 and updated data were announced in December 2020.